-I’ve been growing houseplants in my small apartment for about two years now.
-Last fall, a friend moving across the country handed me a tiny Chinese Money Plant with just five leaves.
-“It’s impossible to kill,” she said with a smile.
+I’ve been growing houseplants in a small apartment for about two years now.
+Last fall, a friend moving across the country pressed a tiny Chinese Money Plant into my hands — just five leaves on it.
+“It’s impossible to kill,” she promised.

-After 14 months of trial, error, and eventually success, I turned that struggling five-leaf plant into over 20 leaves—and successfully propagated 6 new plants from it.
-In this guide, I’ll share everything I learned about proper watering, lighting, troubleshooting common problems, and growing your own Pilea family through propagation.
+Fourteen months of trial, error, and eventually success later, that struggling five-leaf plant had become 20+ leaves — and I’d propagated six new plants from it.
+Below I’ll share everything I worked out about watering, light, troubleshooting the common problems, and growing your own Pilea family from pups.

 Quick Answer: Chinese Money Plant Care Basics

-Chinese Money Plant care comes down to five essentials:
+Chinese Money Plant care rests on five essentials:

-- Water: Only when top 2 inches of soil are completely dry (weekly in summer, every 2 weeks in winter)
+- Water: only when the top 2 inches of soil are completely dry (roughly weekly in summer, every 2 weeks in winter)

-- Light: Bright, indirect sunlight—avoid direct sun which causes leaf burn
+- Light: bright, indirect sunlight — direct sun causes leaf burn

-- Soil: Well-draining mix (cactus soil + perlite)
+- Soil: a well-draining mix (cactus soil + perlite)

-- Rotate: Turn the pot every 2-3 days for even growth
+- Rotate: turn the pot 90° every 2–3 days for even growth

 Chinese Money Plant Care at a Glance